Terms of Engagement

 Our engagement is governed by New Zealand law.
 The New Zealand courts have non-exclusive jurisdiction in relation to any dispute between us.

-If any provision of the engagement letter or these terms is void, that provision will be severed and the remainder will continue to apply.
+If any provision of this engagement letter and its terms is void, that provision will be severed, and the remainder will continue to apply.
 If there is any conflict between the engagement letter and these terms, these terms prevail.